icpc/ccs-specs/readme.md

 There are multiple versions of the CCS specifications available on the [documentation pages](https://ccs-specs.icpc.io/).

-This is the draft of the next version of the CCS specification.
-Target release is November 2021.
+This is the `2021-11` release of the CCS specification.

 ## Changes compared to the `2020-03` version